Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: NSE transition, , and radioactive nuclei

-It is also worth pointing out the 6 models on the top left of the left panel, which have enhanced $\ce{^44Ti}$ compared to other models with comparable amounts of $\ce{^56Ni}$.
-Models exhibiting this exact same behavior can also be found in the results from \citet{Sukhbold2016_explodability} and \citet{Curtis2019_PUSHIII_nucleosynthesis}, as can be seen in the top left of Figure 3 in \citet{Sieverding2023_3D_nucleosynthesis}.
-These are progenitors that experienced the so-called carbon-oxygen (C--O) shell mergers \citep{Andrassy2020_3D_CO_merger,Rizzuti2023_3D_CO_merger,Roberti2025_CO_merger_K_Sc}, i.e., the complete or, in some cases, incomplete \citep{Loddo2025_COMerger} mixing of the carbon and oxygen shells a few hours to a few days before collapse, which causes an oxygen-burning-like nucleosynthesis that can produce significant amounts of $\ce{^44Ti}$ as well as odd-Z (P, Cl, K, Sc) and p-nuclei \citep{Roberti2023_GammaProcess1,Boccioli2025_Ti44_COMerger}.
+It is also worth pointing out the six models at the top left of the left panel, which have enhanced $\ce{^44Ti}$ than other models with comparable amounts of $\ce{^56Ni}$.
+Models exhibiting this exact same behavior also appear in \citet{Sukhbold2016_explodability} and \citet{Curtis2019_PUSHIII_nucleosynthesis} (see top left of Fig. 3 in \citet{Sieverding2023_3D_nucleosynthesis}).
+These are progenitors that experienced the so-called carbon-oxygen (C--O) shell mergers \citep{Andrassy2020_3D_CO_merger,Rizzuti2023_3D_CO_merger,Roberti2025_SPAr}, i.e., complete (or sometimes incomplete; \hbox{Roberti \& Boccioli, in prep.)} mixing of the carbon and oxygen shells a few hours to a few days before collapse.
+During the shell merger, typical shell oxygen burning products are synthesized alongside significant amounts of $\ce{^44Ti}$, odd-Z elements (P, Cl, K, and Sc) and p-nuclei \citep{Chieffi2017_Ti44,Roberti2023_GammaProcess1,Roberti2025_CO_merger_K_Sc,Boccioli2026_ProdHeavAele44TiCasCompAbun}.
 Notice that, if a C--O merger occurs, the material outside the Si-shell quickly expands, decreasing its density.
-Therefore, when the shock reaches these layers, it will not be energetic enough to heat up the material to temperatures high enough to reprocess the material.
-The net effect is therefore that in these progenitors, the pre-SN abundances in the Carbon and Oxygen shells are largely ejected without being reprocessed \citep{Loddo2025_COMerger}.
+Therefore, when the shock reaches these layers, it lacks the energy to heat the material to high-enough temperatures to modify its composition \citep{Roberti2024_Gammaprocess2}.
+The net effect is that the pre-supernova abundances in the carbon and oxygen shells are largely ejected without being reprocessed \hbox{(Roberti \& Boccioli, in prep.) in these progenitors}.

-\section{Results: yields and comparison with previous work}
+\section{Results: Yields and comparison with previous work}

-In this section, we carry out an extensive comparison with previous studies that have adopted the same progenitors analyzed in this work to perform explosive nucleosynthesis calculations.
-The goal is to highlight how different explodability and different explosion engines (i.e. a different explosion dynamics) can significantly affect the results.
-Moreover, extensive comparisons of nucleosynthesis calculations between sophisticated explosion simulations, such as the one performed in this work, and more simplistic, yet more widely used explosion models are lacking in the literature.

-A sample of elemental and radioactive isotope yields is shown in Appendix~\ref{sec:appendix_tables}, and the full tables will be made available online.
+In this section, we extensively compare our work with previous studies that have adopted the same progenitors to perform explosive nucleosynthesis calculations.
+The goal is to highlight how different explodability and different explosion engines (i.e., a different explosion dynamics) affect the results.
+Moreover, comprehensive comparisons between nucleosynthesis calculations from sophisticated explosion simulations (e.g., this work) and more simplistic, widely used explosion models remain scarce in the literature.
+A sample of elemental and radioactive isotope yields is shown in Appendix~\ref{sec:appendix_tables}, and the full tables are available online (see Data Availability section).